apache/cordova-docs/docs/en/edge/guide/cli/index.md

 * Windows Phone 7 (Windows)
 * Windows Phone 8 (Windows)

+On the Mac, the command-line is available via the _Terminal_ application.
+On the PC, it's available as _Command Prompt_ under _Accessories_.

 The more likely it is that you run the CLI from different machines, the more it makes sense to maintain a remote source code repository, whose assets you pull down to local working directories.